 Writing as Spiritual Practice

-Myrna Adams West facilitates “Writing as Spiritual Practice” first Sundays at 9:15 am in the Kleiner Heritage Room (aka Sofa/Couch Room) in the Founders Wing behind the sanctuary.
+Myrna Adams West facilitates “Writing as Spiritual Practice” first Sundays at 9:00 am via Zoom.
+She will email you a reminder and a link to the Zoom event the week before the event.
 This group offers an opportunity to explore spiritual expression through various genres.

 Each Sunday the topic for the worship services will relate to that month’s theme, not as a series, but just another angle on a subject to deepen the exploration of that particular theme.
 The suggested prompts for Writing as Spiritual Practice assignments will follow the monthly worship themes.

 Gathering time: 9:00 am.
 Next gathering: March7, 2021, via Zoom.

 Before attending the session, choose one or more of the following prompts to write about or make up your own assignment:

 The theme for March 7, 2021, is “Let It Be a Dance We Do through Grounding.”